jesus-a-martinez-v/behavioral-cloning/README.md

 We used the second approach for the following reasons:

 * Recording recovery data is **hard** and consumes **a lot** of time.
-* In a real world setting is very unlikely that we'll be able to zigzag from one end to the road to the other just to teach our car how to recover (mainly because it is unsafe).
+* In a real world setting is very unlikely that we'll be able to zigzag from one end of the road to the other just to teach our car how to recover (mainly because it is unsafe).

 By using the left and right cameras images we can **simulate** that the car is driving back to the center just by adding a little steering angle (a positive one if we are coming from the left and a negative one if we're coming from the right).
 In our case, a steering angle of **+/- 0.275** gave the best results.